Dataset Condensation with Distribution Matching: Experiments

 Training set synthesis methods have clear superiority over coreset selection methods, as the synthetic training data are not limited to a set of real images.
 Best results are obtained either by DSA or our method.
 While DSA produces more data-efficient samples with a small number of synthetic samples (1/10 image(s) per class), our method outperforms DSA at 50 images/class setting in CIFAR10 and CIFAR100.
 The possible reason is that the inner-loop model optimization in DSA with limited number of steps is more effective to fit the network parameters on smaller synthetic data (see~\cref{eq.optgrad}).
 In case of bigger learned synthetic data, the solution obtained in the inner-loop becomes less accurate as it can use only limited number of steps to keep the algorithm scalable.
 In contrast, our method is robust to increasing synthetic data size, can be efficiently optimized significantly faster than DSA.

-\paragraph{TinyImageNet Condensation.} We also evaluate our method on a bigger and more challenging dataset, TinyImageNet, due to higher image resolution and more diverse classes.
-The prior training set synthesis techniques have not been evaluated in this dataset.
-Unfortunately these methods do not scale to TinyImageNet in terms of training time and memory usage due to the complex nested loop optimization.
-So we train only our model and report its performance for learning three condensed sets (1/10/50 images/class synthetic sets) in this dataset which in total takes around 27 hours on one Tesla V100 GPU.
-Different from other datasets, we use ConvNet with 4 blocks for TinyImageNet to adjust to the larger input size.
-Our method achieves 3.9\%, 12.9\% and 24.1\% testing accuracies when learning 1, 10 and 50 images/class synthetic sets for TinyImageNet and recovers 60\% classification performance of the baseline that is trained on the whole original training set with only 10\% of data.
+\paragraph{TinyImageNet and ImageNet-1K.} Due to higher image resolution and more diverse classes, prior bilevel optimization based methods do not scale to TinyImageNet and ImageNet-1K.
+Our method takes 27 hours with one Tesla V100 GPU to condense TinyImageNet into three condensed sets (1/10/50 images/class synthetic sets), and it takes 28 hours with ten GTX 1080 GPUs to condense ImageNet-1K into these three sets.
+As shown in \Cref{tab:sota}, our method achieves 3.9\%, 12.9\% and 24.1\% testing accuracies when learning 1, 10 and 50 images/class synthetic sets for TinyImageNet, and recovers 60\% classification performance of the baseline that is trained on the whole original training set with only 10\% of data.
 Our method significantly outperforms the best coreset selection method - Herding, which obtains 2.8\%, 6.3\% and 16.7\% testing accuracies.
+On ImageNet-1K dataset, our method achieves 1.3\%, 5.7\% and 11.4\% testing accuracies when learning 1, 10 and 50 images/class synthetic sets, which outperforms random selection (0.52\%, 1.94\% and 7.54\%) by large margins.

 \paragraph{Visualization.} The learned synthetic images of MNIST and CIFAR10 are visualized in \Cref{fig:vis_sota}.
 We find that the synthetic MNIST images are clear and noise free, while the number images synthesized by previous methods contain obvious noise and some unnatural strokes.
 The synthetic images of CIFAR10 dataset are also visually recognizable and diverse.
 It is easy to distinguish the background and foreground object.